 SUPPORTING COURSES AND RELATED AREAS (27 credits)

 b.
-Literatures: select at least 6 and no more than 18 credits in courses on literature.
-Up to 12 of these credits can be taken through departments other than Comparative Literature and the department used to fulfill the "Language" requirement in (a) above.
-Up to 12 credits may be taken as courses offered through an Education Abroad program with departmental approval.
+Literatures: select at least 6-18 credits in courses on literature.
+Up to 12 of these credits can be taken through departments other than Comparative Literature.
+Up to 18 credits may be taken as courses offered through an Education Abroad program with departmental approval.
 (Sem: 1-8)

 c.
 3 credits in Comparative Literature at the 400 level.
 (Sem: 4-8)